How we Got here

 Certifications

-Life Backup Plan is a Certified Woman Owned Small Business (WOSB) by the U.S. Small Business Administration.
+Life Backup Plan by Galacxia, Inc is very proudly a Certified Woman Owned Small Business (WOSB) by the Small Business Administration.

 Small Business Administration (SBA) Woman Owned Small Business IWOSB) Certification.